-To book a place or for more information please contact : Joe.Pecorelli@zsl.org Also during 2016 the Hogsmill Partnership put out a request for volunteers to carry out an Outfall Safari.
+Update:- During 2016 the Hogsmill Partnership put out a request for volunteers to carry out an Outfall Safari.
 This involved surveying stretches of the river and with the help of a mobile app, mapping and recording the impact of outfalls.
-The aim was to greatly improve the understanding of the river system and help to target sources of pollution.
-Volunteers from the EEBC Countryside Team and the Lower Mole Partnership took part.
-During 2017 the South East Rivers Trust presented the results to the Catchment Partnership and the results are as hoped helping to target sources of pollution.
-During 2018 volunteers have continued to monitor and report.
+The aim was to greatly improve the understanding of